-Once again, riders are realizing the importance of handlebar shapes.
+Riders are realizing the importance of handlebar shapes again.
 In recent decades, makers tried to make ergonomic shapes by flattening the bars where the most useful hand positions are located.
-But human anatomies vary a lot, and locking riders into a few “anatomic” hand position rarely results in the promised comfort.
-In fact, rather than locking you in, the most ergonomic bars allow you to find the position that matches your very unique anatomy.
+But human anatomies vary a lot, and locking riders into a few ‘anatomic’ hand position rarely results in the promised comfort.
+In fact, rather than locking you into a prescribed position, the most ergonomic bars allow you to find the position that matches your very unique anatomy.

 The sweeping curves of classic handlebars allow you to do just that.
 Depending on the angle at which your wrists are most comfortable, you can move your hands to find exactly that angle.
 It’s something that was evident to riders and racers during the days when stages were longer and roads were rougher, but it has been somewhat forgotten in recent decades.

 Riding classic handlebars, I was surprised how much more comfortable they were than the modern handlebars on my daily riders.
 That led us to explore classic shapes more and offer handlebars that are quite different from what you see on most bikes today.

 Compass now offers two handlebars, the Maes Parallel and the Randonneur.
 I like them both, as they feel quite different on the road.

 The Maes Parallel is great if you change hand positions a lot.
 The ramps are long and flat, giving you plenty of room to roam.
 I prefer these bars for fast-paced group riding, where speeds change constantly, and I am moving around to use the most efficient position for the power output required by the group’s speed.
 The drops are relatively shallow, which suits modern racing bikes with relatively low handlebars.

 I use the Maes Parallel handlebars on my Firefly (above) and on our Specialized Diverge long-term test bike.